Skip to main content

 The Office of Admissions makes admissions decisions using a holistic review process that focuses on academic preparation, personal qualities, and characteristics.
 The Office of Admissions sends direct-to-college decisions with the UW admission decision.

 Congratulations!
-The UW is a good fit for you if you are open to exploring and learning about the engineering major options available.
-Engineering is highly interdisciplinary and our graduates across our majors earn 14% more in starting salary than the national average.
+The UW is a good fit for you if you are open to exploring and learning about multiple engineering majors.
+An immersive first-year experience offers you many resources and opportunities; There are many pathways to explore your interests and meet your goals.
 It is important that you are genuinely interested in exploring multiple engineering majors because we cannot guarantee placement into a specific major.
-An immersive first-year experience offers you many resources and opportunities to explore your interests and identify pathways for meeting your goals.
 The UW is not a good fit for you if you are highly focused on only one major and not open to additional major pathways.

 Selecting any College of Engineering major as your first choice will assure that you are considered for Direct to College admission.
 If you’re open to pursuing a major outside of the College of Engineering at the UW, select a second-choice major on your application.
-Please note that you are not locked into any major at the UW, and may change your mind if admitted.
-Your second-choice major has no impact on whether you are admitted to your first-choice major.
+Your second-choice major has no impact on whether you are admitted to your first choice.
+Also, you are allowed to change your mind and pursue a different major after being admitted.
 Review the UW’s list of available majors to identify a major that aligns with your interests.

 However, students can still apply to an engineering major through the capacity-constrained pathway once enrolled at the UW.
 Currently, the most capacity exists in chemical engineering, civil engineering, environmental engineering, industrial engineering, and materials science and engineering.
+In recent years the vast majority of qualified applicants have been offered admission to these majors.
 If you want to apply to an engineering major once enrolled, we encourage you to connect with a departmental adviser during the autumn quarter.

-The major placement process occurs at the end of your first academic year after you’ve had the chance to explore majors through the ENGR 101 class, and your Engineering First-year Interest Groups (E-FIGs) (E-FIG), relevant events and experiences, academic advising, participation in clubs and organizations, etc.
+Placement is the way most first-year students get into their specific engineering major.
+The major placement process occurs at the end of your first academic year.
+During your first year, you’ll have the chance to explore majors through your Engineering First-year Interest Group (E-FIG), relevant events and experiences, academic advising, participation in clubs and organizations, etc.

-As a student admitted via the Direct to College pathway, you will explore all of the engineering disciplines in your first year to make an informed decision about what you want to study when you request placement into a major at the end of your first year.
+As a student admitted via the Direct to College pathway, you will explore all of the engineering disciplines in your first year.
+This will help you make an informed decision about what you want to study when you request placement into a major at the end of your first year.

-While there is only one placement cycle at the end of a student’s first year in the UW College of Engineering, students who have completed the application requirements and are on track to complete the enrollment requirements for their majors of interest may apply to engineering majors during their first year at UW via the capacity constrained application.
-This process is different from placement and thus there is no guarantee of admission to an engineering major via the capacity-constrained application pathway.
+Students who have completed the application requirements and are on track to complete the enrollment requirements for their majors of interest may apply to engineering majors via the capacity constrained application.
+This process is different from placement and thus there is no guarantee of admission to an engineering major via this pathway.

 Learn how AP, IB, A-level, and Running Start are evaluated at UW.
-We have more detailed information about Running Start pathways here.
+Learn more detailed information about Running Start pathways.

 Entry to computer science and computer engineering